-Every Motion Has 6 Steps: A motion is the topic under discussion.
+Every Motion Has 6 Steps: A motion is the topic under discussion that needs a vote.
 To speak, a member raises their hand (or stands) and waits to be acknowledged by the chair.
 It is never proper for a Board Member to raise their hand or rise to be acknowledged while another is speaking.
 If the point or motion is the type that can interrupt the speaker, the speaker can make the point or motion without waiting.